greyversarex/bunyod-tour-production/replit.md

 The backend utilizes **Express.js and TypeScript** with a **modular architecture** following an **MVC pattern**.
 It supports full CRUD operations, multilingual content (Russian, English), and robust JWT authentication for Admin, Tour Guide, and Driver roles.
 The backend correctly handles Prisma relations and ensures robust API endpoints.

 ### Database
 **PostgreSQL with Prisma ORM** is used for data management.
-The schema includes entities like **Tours**, **Categories**, **TourBlocks**, **TourGuideProfile**, **DriverProfile**, **Countries**, and **Cities**.
+The schema includes entities like **Tours**, **Categories**, **TourBlocks**, **TourGuideProfile**, **DriverProfile**, **Countries**, **Cities**, and **CityCardPhoto** (independent photo system for city cards).
 The system features automatic database initialization, schema application, data seeding for reference data (15 categories, 7 blocks, 5 currencies, 5 countries, 12 cities), and a smart category migration system for a standardized 15-category structure.
 Seeding is idempotent and safe to run multiple times, creating only reference data and never demo tours, test bookings, or fake users.
 Category names are consistent (singular in Russian, plural in English).

 ### Key Features
 -   **Full CRUD Operations**: Implemented for all major entities.